 It’s a real showpiece, too, taking nineteen seconds.
 Whereas on other conventional open cars you can often lift or shut the top while rolling along between 30 to 50 km/h, the topless dance on the Targa necessitates the entire rear roof section with curved glass lifting up and back to make room for the top panel to pass over the Targa hoop and back into its bin before the rear greenhouse member returns to its place.
 Doing all of this while moving and applying mascara and/or talking on the phone is out of the question, so it only works when the car is parked.
 Which is good.

 The steel roll hoop attaches way down below the front passengers’ hip points just rear of the doors, so it is a sturdy piece of work you can count on should you ever end up driving upside down.
 And I hope you never do, of course.
 The silvery pretty part of the hoop that we see is purely cosmetic.

-I finished up with a spirited drive leg in a Targa 4S with the seven-speed manual shifter and without the sport exhaust.
+I finished up with a spirited drive leg in a Targa 4S with the seven-speed manual shifter and without the sports exhaust.
 It was stupendous exactly like this.
 The 911 crowd worldwide nowadays has around a ten percent take rate on manuals.
 On Targas, the average is much lower still, around five percent maximum.
 Getting the manual also drops the weight by 20 kgs.
-Nonetheless, I do understand why people grab the very solid PDK with shift paddles; it’s easy and performs well, while making the car quicker and more fuel efficient.
-But not only do I love the manual, but I really enjoyed life sans the sport exhaust cherry on top.
+Nonetheless, I do understand why people grab the very solid PDK with shift paddles; it’s easy and performs well while making the car quicker and more fuel-efficient.
+But not only do I love the manual, but I really enjoyed life sans the sports exhaust cherry on top.